oracle/oci-grafana-metrics/docs/using.md

 where each of these placeholders is replaced by the relevant metric name and dimension values for a given metric.
 This label is what is shown in the panel legend to distinguish each metric.
 Metric dimensions that contain a resource OCID, either the ID of the resource with which the metric is associated or an OCI resource related to the resource with which the metric is associated, contain the full resource OCID.

-Many OCI metrics have quite a few dimensions, as a result the default label in a data panel legend for such metrics may be quite long.
+Many OCI metrics have quite a few dimensions, as a result, the default label in a data panel legend for such metrics may be quite long.
 The metrics plugin provides a means for you to customize the presentation of metrics labels in a data panel legend via the **Legend Format** field in the metrics query editor as shown in the following image.

 ![Explore Metrics Query Editor](images/MetricsPlugin-ExploreMetricsQueryEditor-Screenshot.png)